Jaddes/ShopDB/README.md

 # 📌 Database Documentation - Store

 ## 📖 About the Project
-This project represents a database designed for store management.
-The database enables efficient management of products, customers, orders, and system users.
-The goal of the project is to later integrate this database with an application to form a complete sales system.
+This project is a database designed for efficient store management, enabling seamless handling of products, customers, orders, and system users.
+The long-term goal is to integrate this database with an application to create a fully functional sales system.
+I would like to let you know that the development of this project initially began in Serbian and will primarily continue in that language.
+However, an English version of the documentation is provided, as English is the de facto language for technical documentation and code on GitHub.

 ## 📂 Database Structure
 The database consists of the following main tables: